36 Depression Quotes That Capture Exactly What You’re Feeling

 Repeat after me: Depression is not the same as sadness

 “It’s so difficult to describe depression to someone who’s never been there, because it’s not sadness.
 I know sadness.
 Sadness is to cry and to feel.
 But it’s that cold absence of feeling—that really hollowed-out feeling.” —J.K.
 Rowling

 Do you know these warning signs of depression?

-At least you feel like you accomplished something with the paint
+At least with paint, you feel like you accomplished something

 “What they don’t tell you about depression is that sometimes it feels a lot less like sadness and a lot more like the emotional equivalent of watching paint dry.” —Alexis, Tumblr

 Check out what psychologists wish people knew about depression.

 The real fear of depression isn’t dying, it’s living with yourself, forever

 “I was so scared to give up depression, fearing that somehow the worst part of me was actually all of me. ” —Elizabeth Wurtzel, author